by Eric B. Hare

 small.
 Everybody

-slept on a
+slept on the

 bamboo floor or